How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation

-To evaluate the impact of treating deeper layers on a similar importance scale as earlier layers, we experiment with two unbiased, layer-agnostic regularizers: (a) \emph{Vanilla}--assign unit importance to all parameters, and (b) \emph{Random}--assign uniformly picked, random importance between $[0, 1]$ to all parameters.
-Following Ramaseh et al.~\yrcite{raghu}, we analyze each layer's contribution to catastrophic forgetting by using CKA \cite{CKA} to evaluate similarity of feature representations between a model trained only on the first task and a model trained on all tasks.
+Our analysis above also indicates treating deeper layers on the similar scale of importance as earlier layers should allow a quadratic regularizer to prevent forgetting more easily.
+To experimentally test this, we design quadratic regularizers with balanced importance assignments across layers.
+This is achieved via rescaling layerwise importance scores, such that the average importance of scores in any layer is the same.
+We also consider two naive baselines that satisfy this constraint: (a) \emph{Vanilla}--assign unit importance to all parameters, and (b) \emph{Random}--assign uniformly picked, random importance between $[0, 1]$ to all parameters.
+Following \cite{raghu}, we analyze each layer's contribution to catastrophic forgetting by using Centered Kernel Alignment (CKA) (\cite{CKA}) and evaluate similarity of feature representations between a model trained only on the first task and a model trained on all tasks.
 If forgetting is low, features are similar and CKA is high across all layers of the two models.
-We use the first 3 tasks of our CIFAR-100 setup to perform a hyperparameter search for $\lambda$, resulting in the following values: EWC (1000), MAS (0.01), SI (0.01), RWalk (0.0001), Vanilla (100), and Random (100).
+We use the first 3 tasks of our CIFAR-100 setup to perform a hyperparameter search for $\lambda$.
 The remaining 7 tasks are used for training and evaluation.
+We train models for both 1 epoch with a batch-size of 10 and 30 epochs with a batch-size of 256.
 Results are shown in \autoref{fig:cka_analysis}.
-We see models trained using Vanilla and Random achieve CKA values of approximately 1 across all layers, indicating high similarity in feature representations.
-Thus, \emph{despite using less complicated importance definitions}, these methods experience the least forgetting at the highest accuracy.
+As can be seen, models trained using balanced quadratic regularizers forget the least and have comparable average accuracy.
+CKA similarity is high across all layers.